Jarn/jarn.mkrelease/README.txt

 Build and distribute Python eggs in one simple step
 ---------------------------------------------------

-.. contents:: :depth: 1

 **mkrelease** is a no-frills Python egg releaser.
 It is designed to take the cumber out of building and distributing Python eggs.

+.. contents:: :depth: 1

 Motivation
 ==========

 Here at Jarn we use zc.buildout and pinned egg versions for customer deployments.
-This means that for every update, we have to make proper egg releases of all modified packages.
+This means that for every update, we have to make proper egg releases of all packages involved.

 Turns out it's quite a bit of work to put a new egg on a distribution server!
 After preparing a package for release (update